elementor/wp2static/readme.md

  - `docker inspect __yourcontainerid__ | grep Address` # get IP for connecting in your browser
  - open IP in browser and you have a clean WP install, including the plugin (l/p: admin/admin)

+There is a great [Dockerized FTP server](https://github.com/stilliard/docker-pure-ftpd) which I've found useful in development.
+I may extend this to also serve the hosted files for more complete test capabilities.
+So long as you can install Docker, this is a much less painful way to get a local FTP server and users setup than what I've experienced before.

 ## Support

 Development is done in my personal time.
 If you would like to see some new features added, bugs fixed, etc, think about sending me a donation for motivation ;)